sagemath/trac_to_gh/Issue 2891.md

 # Issue 2891: inline_fortran -- completely rewrite to not save a global variable and *not* got hacked into various global structures all over

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2891

 Original creator: was